qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 \tag{solution}
 \end{equation*}
 $$

-There are a lot of mixed metaphors in this example.
-But you get the point.
-Even perfectly rational behaviour in groups can result in extreme outcomes.
+Okay, there are a lot of mixed metaphors in this example.
+But you get the point, right?* Even perfectly rational behaviour in groups can result in extreme outcomes.

+<p style="font-size:small;">*Don't worry.
+I'm not sure if I do, either.</p>